UNDERGRADUATE

 These shadow days are a great way to get to see what it would be like to be a real student at the Wells School of Music!
 During this program students will have the opportunity to sit in on two different music classes, participate in a studio hour with their primary instrument faculty/current students, and get to eat lunch with the WSOM Student Ambassadors.

-These dates are for students in their senior year that have been admitted to WCU or students looking to transfer*
+These dates are for students in their senior year or students looking to transfer*

 Junior Shadow Days: